 For example, if you retire with exactly twenty (20) years of service, your benefit at retirement will be 50 percent of your department’s base salary.
 If you retire with thirty (30) years of service, your benefit at retirement will be 70 percent of your department’s base salary.
 When you have accumulated thirty-two (32) years of service or more, your benefit at retirement will be seventy-four percent (74%) of your department’s base salary.

 Not less than thirty (30) days after a fund member retires from a 1977 Fund covered position, the fund member may be rehired by the same unit that employed the fund member in a 1977 Fund covered position for a position not covered by the 1977 Fund and continue to receive the fund member's retirement benefit.

 Occasionally, errors occur in benefit calculation.
 If such an error is discovered, INPRS is required by federal and state law to correct errors at any time, including after you take a distribution of your account balance.
 If you receive an overpayment as a result of any error, INPRS is required by federal and state law to recover benefit overpayments.
 If you have an underpayment, you will receive an additional payment from INPRS.

 The Indiana General Assembly created a new benefit option available to eligible members of the 1977 Fund.
 This Deferred Retirement Option Plan (DROP) is an optional form of benefit, which allows members who are eligible for an unreduced retirement benefit to continue to work and earn a salary while accumulating a DROP benefit payable in a lump sum or three annual installments.
 A member who elects to enter the DROP shall execute by statute an irrevocable election to retire on the DROP retirement date.
-The member shall select a DROP retirement date not less than 12 months and not more than 36 months after the member’s DROP entry date.
+The member shall select a DROP retirement date not less than twelve (12) months and not more than thirty-six (36) months after the member’s DROP entry date.
 While in the DROP, the member shall continue to make applicable fund contributions until the member reaches 32 years of service, or leaves service, whichever is first.